Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms: Positive Tensor network initialization protocol LTNR

-Therefore, for positive value matrices, the lineal entrywise norm is equal to the Frobenius norm of the Hadamard root of the matrix.
-With a smooth distribution of elements around $a_{00}$, the norm in Eq. \eqref{eq: Lineal} will be of the order of $nma_{00}$ for a $n\times m$ matrix.
+Therefore, for nonnegative matrices, the positive entrywise sum is equal to the square of the Frobenius norm of the Hadamard root of the matrix, not to the Frobenius norm itself.
+With a smooth distribution of elements around $a_{00}$, the quantity in Eq. \eqref{eq: Lineal} will be of the order of $nma_{00}$ for a $n\times m$ matrix.

-As in the general case, the way to avoid values that are too large or too small is to normalize the matrix, but this time with respect to the lineal entrywise norm.
-Still, for a matrix $n \times m$, we will be summing $nm$ values, so we should adjust the norm to be proportional to $nm$, the size of the problem, and thus do not decrease the magnitude of the values with it.
+As in the general case, the way to avoid values that are too large or too small is to normalize the matrix, but this time with respect to the positive lineal entrywise sum.
+For a matrix $n \times m$, this quantity naturally scales like $nm$ when the mean entrywise value stays of order one.
+Moreover, if all tensor cores have nonnegative entries and the contraction uses only products and sums, then the represented tensor or matrix is entrywise nonnegative.

-For this purpose, we define what we will call the partial lineal norm of the tensor network, analogous to the partial square norm of the Frobenius norm method.
+For this purpose, we define what we will call the partial positive lineal sum of the tensor network, analogous to the partial square norm of the Frobenius norm method.